 At one house, I just couldn’t resist whipping out my phone and taking a picture from the front door, where I had just made the delivery.
 Click and keep walking.

 This one felt much more dramatic.
-The private road dips sharply down and then takes a hard left.
+The private road has a scary downhill grade and at this point takes a hard left.
 It looks and feels like you’re about to go over the edge and land on the house below.
 Turning around at the bottom and getting out of there again is definitely “interesting”.
+Can’t just take it easy because any variation on the throttle is likely to cause the driving wheels to spin, so it’s a case of “gun it and keep going (and hope there’s no-one coming down)”.

 A quick look back on last month.
 I walked over 160 miles.
 I walk about 10 miles every work day.